chef/automate/components/automate-chef-io/content/docs/install.md

 #  ssl_verify_depth = "2"
 ```

-Because externally-deployed Elasticsearch nodes will not have access to Automate's built-in backup storage services, you must configure Elasticsearch backup settings separately from Automate's primary backup settings.
+Because externally-deployed Elasticsearch nodes will not have access to Chef Automate's built-in backup storage services, you must configure Elasticsearch backup settings separately from Chef Automate's primary backup settings.
 You can configure backups to use either the local filesystem or S3.

 ##### Backup Externally-Deployed Elasticsearch to Local Filesystem